Puliyedath/cupcake_genesis/README.md

 ## Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables (optional):

 ```env
 POSTGRES_USER=postgres